 Unlike cable, broadband connections using ADSL broadband technology is distance-sensitive: the further you are from the exchange the slower the connection.
-This is because the data is transmitted over copper wires (the same wires that are used for your phone calls) and the quality of the line degrades with distance.
+This is because the data is transmitted over copper wires (the same wires that are used for your phone calls) and the strength and quality of the signal transmitted along the copper wires degrades with distance.
 This is commonly referred to as 'noise' and is explained at the end of this article.

 You will be familiar with this noise when you hear crackling and noises on the line when making phone calls.
 Even with noise on the line that causes you to miss some of the words you can still understand the conversation.
 Unfortunately, digital communication does not tolerate missing data and any missing information has to be re-sent and these delays reduce your download speed.